CheerfulPianissimo/cheerfulpianissimo.github.io/GSOC/GSoC Devlog (May).md

 # What have you been working on?

 ## The MVP
 I decided to build a MVP of the project in order to gain a closer understanding of the problem.
-I was able to hack and slash my way to something working by referring to the code from [wl-screenrec](https://github.com/russelltg/wl-screenrec) and the official example client [here](https://gitlab.freedesktop.org/wlroots/wlr-clients/-/blob/master/screencopy-dmabuf.c?ref_type=heads)
+I was able to hack and slash my way to something working by referring to the code from [wl-screenrec](https://github.com/russelltg/wl-screenrec) and the official example client [here](https://gitlab.freedesktop.org/wlroots/wlr-clients/-/blob/master/screencopy-dmabuf.c?ref_type=heads) It may be found on

 Here's the first successful image captured using it:
 ![[wayshot-2024_05_14-18_34_28.png]]